ISISComputingGroup/ibex_developers_manual/Data-Generation-and-Storage.md

 Not talked about at the meeting but Chris said the data volumes don't seem huge to him even for 30 instruments.
 I suggest that we do the following in every shutdown:

-1. For autosave and logs other delete all files older than 1 year
+1. For autosave and logs-other delete all files older than 1 year.
+These are not big files so can be kept on the instrument.
-1. For conserver and mysql-msglog delete the data
+1. For logs-conserver and mysql-msglog delete the data
-1. For logs-ioc, logs-nicos, logs-genie for move all files to the archive for saving
+1. For logs-ioc, logs-nicos and logs-genie move all files to the archive for saving
-1. For my-sql archive dump the schema to csv files with relevant table names
+1. For my-sql archive
+    1. Dump the schema to csv files with relevant table names.
+    1. Create a central database server (one time job)
+    1. Empty central database schema of data
+    1. Import dumped tables to central database server (ids of all will need changing because of multiple sources)

 Final actions:

 1. Investigate the GUI workspace and see if we need to do anything with this.
 1. Create separate labview log whose only current place is in mysql-mslogs and treat it like an IOC log.
 1. Collect a new sample of data over the next cycle.
 (Collect weekly but for more instruments)
+1. Agree above things to do on shutdown create tickets to implement and automate these